J-scar6/odin-recipes/README.md

 # odin-recipes
-First project in The Odin Project
+This is my first project in the odin project under the foundations course html section.